MutsFM/computercraft/trafficlights/README.md

 See the 'File Naming Convention' near the top of this readme to identify which file suits your traffic scenario.

-For more information on the trafficlight programme, see its  detailed section.
+For more detailed information on the files, see the section on individual files.

-*See if more to add*

 ## Traffic Lights for Vehicles and Pedestrians